 Therefore, the color-coding is not precisely or well-correlated to the degree of support.

-End Section.

 Group Comments by Section

 This chapter is a section-by-section report of the written comment of each constituency / stakeholder group / advisory committee.

 A view of these same group comments are also organized by section within an Excel spreadsheets and can be found on the EPDP’s wiki space.
 The compilation of comments by section can be found here.